Highlights

 The Rise and Fall of English Montreal

-Where to Watch The Rise and Fall of English Montreal
+The Rise and Fall of English Montreal Where to Watch Online

-Fancy watching 'The Rise and Fall of English Montreal' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the William Weintraub-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+In the mood to watch 'The Rise and Fall of English Montreal' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or watch the William Weintraub-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "In the past 20 years, some 300,000 English-speaking people have left Montréal, convinced they had no future in a Québec that had become increasingly French, increasingly nationalistic.
 In this video we meet some of the people who are moving away and recall the days, in the last century, when there were more English-speaking people than French in Montréal.
 The video poses a controversial question: Will the city, with its youth leaving in great numbers, become a community of the elderly, unable to renew itself?" .